IBM-Cloud/openwhisk-darkvisionapp/README.md

 [![Build Status](https://travis-ci.org/IBM-Bluemix/openwhisk-darkvisionapp.svg?branch=master)](https://travis-ci.org/IBM-Bluemix/openwhisk-darkvisionapp) ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/ad94d1daf817a5fd818f977c0a7cf632/badge.svg)

 Dark Vision processes videos to discover dark data.
-By analyzing video frames with IBM Watson Visual Recognition, Dark Vision builds a summary with a set of tags and famous people or building detected in the video.
+By analyzing video frames, audio transcripts with IBM Watson Visual Recognition and AlchemyAPI, Dark Vision builds a summary with a set of tags and famous people or building detected in the video.
 Use this summary to enhance video search and categorization.